ajithofficial/DSA/README.md

 # DSA
-This repository contains code sample files and notes the Data Structures &amp; Algorithms
+This repository contains code sample files and notes for the Data Structures &amp; Algorithms